 You’ll have homework every single day…and it ain’t easy.
 All assignments are cumulative and ultimately lead up to a final project (unique to each student) that is the crown of your portfolio.
 If that doesn’t keep you busy enough, we start sending you real, paid freelance work.
 You’ll have access to the space 24 hours a day, just in case you need to burn some midnight oil.

 Just knowing punctuation doesn’t make you a great writer.
-In the same sense, just knowing Objective-C doesn’t make you’re great at building apps; that’s the easy part of mobile development.
+In the same sense, just knowing Objective-C and Swift doesn’t make you great at building apps; that’s the easy part of mobile development.
 The emphasis in all of our classes is on helping you think like an engineer.
 Programming is a lifelong study, and our goal is for you to learn how to learn so you remain highly valuable for the rest of your career.

 No matter your learning pace, we keep our class sizes small so that we can spend individual time with each student and make sure no one falls behind.